bwHoloLens2/BayAreaHackathon-Solo-Project-/README.md

  -  You can also turn your notes into **Flashcardss**
  -  You can also listen to **Lofi Music**

-# What we used ⚙️
+# What I used ⚙️

-We used the following functionalities to develop our project-
+I used the following functionalities to develop our project-

  - Svelte
  - Open AI